anton-schwarberg/EnVision/README.md

 The goal was to generate a rich dataset that reflects the diversity of German homeowners in both urban and rural contexts, allowing us to uncover meaningful patterns for customer targeting.
 ### 3.2 Research Focus
 Based on a thorough literature review, we explored which factors most strongly influence a homeowner’s decision to book an energy consultation.
-The research built upon foundational work by scholars such as Galvin (2014), Janda (2011), Stern (2000), and Heinzle (2012), who investigated the roles of structural housing characteristics, energy usage behavior, and environmental attitudes contributing to sustainable choices.
+The research built upon foundational work by the scholars Galvin (2014), Janda (2011), Stern (2000), Heinzle (2012), Lutzenhiser (1993) and Dieu-Hang et al. (2017), who investigated the roles of structural housing characteristics, energy usage behavior, and environmental attitudes contributing to sustainable choices.
 ### 3.3 Key Variables
 | Key Variables | Reason |
 |-----------|-------|